ansys/scade-design-rules/doc/source/rules/modelling/forbidden_operators.rst

 .. start_description

 Specific predefined SCADE operators shall not be used: merge (45) and When (28).
-parameter: comma separated list of operator IDs: e.g.: 45,28,...
+parameter: comma separated list of operator IDs, for example.: 45,28

 .. end_description

 The rule parameter is a comma-separated string containing predefined operator identifiers.
-Available identifiers are documented in the SCADE Python API guide, under section "Access to Predefined Operators in Python".
+Available identifiers are documented in the SCADE Python API guide, under section *Access to Predefined Operators in Python*.
 Default parameter value is ``45, 28`` (Merge, When).

 Rationale
 ---------